Maxim-Mazurok/google-api-typings-generator/gapi.client.dataportability-v1beta/readme.md

     // Move a copy of reviews you wrote about products or online stores.
     'https://www.googleapis.com/auth/dataportability.shopping.reviews',

-    // Move a copy of information about your channel.
+    // Move a copy of information about your YouTube channel.
     'https://www.googleapis.com/auth/dataportability.youtube.channel',

-    // Move a copy of your comments.
+    // Move a copy of your YouTube comments.
     'https://www.googleapis.com/auth/dataportability.youtube.comments',

-    // Move a copy of your messages in live chat.
+    // Move a copy of your YouTube messages in live chat.
     'https://www.googleapis.com/auth/dataportability.youtube.live_chat',

-    // Move a copy of your uploaded YouTube Music tracks and your YouTube Music library.
+    // Move a copy of your uploaded YouTube music tracks and your YouTube music library.
     'https://www.googleapis.com/auth/dataportability.youtube.music',

-    // Move a copy of your private playlists.
+    // Move a copy of your YouTube private playlists.
     'https://www.googleapis.com/auth/dataportability.youtube.private_playlists',

-    // Move a copy of your private videos and information about them.
+    // Move a copy of your private YouTube videos and information about them.
     'https://www.googleapis.com/auth/dataportability.youtube.private_videos',

-    // Move a copy of your public playlists.
+    // Move a copy of your public YouTube playlists.
     'https://www.googleapis.com/auth/dataportability.youtube.public_playlists',

-    // Move a copy of your public videos and information about them.
+    // Move a copy of your public YouTube videos and information about them.
     'https://www.googleapis.com/auth/dataportability.youtube.public_videos',

-    // Move a copy of YouTube Shopping Wishlists, and wishlist items.
+    // Move a copy of your YouTube shopping wishlists, and wishlist items.
     'https://www.googleapis.com/auth/dataportability.youtube.shopping',

-    // Move a copy of your channel subscriptions, even if they're private.
+    // Move a copy of your YouTube channel subscriptions, even if they're private.
     'https://www.googleapis.com/auth/dataportability.youtube.subscriptions',

-    // Move a copy of your unlisted playlists.
+    // Move a copy of your unlisted YouTube playlists.
     'https://www.googleapis.com/auth/dataportability.youtube.unlisted_playlists',

-    // Move a copy of your unlisted videos and information about them.
+    // Move a copy of your unlisted YouTube videos and information about them.
     'https://www.googleapis.com/auth/dataportability.youtube.unlisted_videos',
   ],
   immediate = true;